syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot represents generated Excel file with TopBottom conditional format when Percent value is set as 50 in XlsIO.
+The following screenshot represents the Excel file generated with TopBottom conditional format with `Percent` value set to 50 in XlsIO.

 ![Top or Bottom conditional format](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img6.png)

-N> ITopBottom Rank value should be in a range between 1 to 100 when set true to Percent property.
+N> `ITopBottom` `Rank` value should be in a range between 1 and 100 when set true to `Percent` property.

 ## Format Above or Below Average Values

 Above/Below average rule in conditional formatting is used to highlight the cells which contains above/below the average values in a data range.
-Top/Bottom conditional formatting rule can be created and customized using the IAboveBelowAverage interface in XlsIO.
+Top/Bottom conditional formatting rule can be created and customized using the `IAboveBelowAverage` interface in XlsIO.

-IAboveBelowAverage interface properties are:
+The properties of `IAboveBelowAverage` are:

-* **AverageType** - Specifies whether the conditional formatting rule looks for cell values above or below the range average or standard deviation.
+* **AverageType** - Specifies whether the conditional formatting rule looks for cell values that are above average or below average or standard deviation.
-* **StdDevValue** - Specifies standard deviation number for AboveBelowAverage conditional formatting rule.
+* **StdDevValue** - Specifies standard deviation number for `AboveBelowAverage` conditional formatting rule.

-The following screenshot represents the input template for conditional formatting.
+The following screenshot represents the input template of conditional formatting.

 ![Conditional formatting input template](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img4.png)

-The below code example shows how to format below average cells from the given data range using IAboveBelowAverage AverageType property in XlsIO.
+The below code example shows how to format a range with values that are below average using `IAboveBelowAverage` `AverageType` property in XlsIO.

 {% tabs %}
 {% highlight c# %}